smrnjeet222/Python_Apps/SearchAddressQuick/README.md

 1. Copy both .bat and .py file in a desired directory(folder).
 2. Set Environmet Path Variable for this directory.
 3. Open Run (Windows Shortcut: Windowskey + R).
-4. Type Mapit (Address you wanna search on Google Maps) and Open or Run only - Mapit , and it will search with the last text you copied.
+4. Type Mapit (Address you wanna search on Google Maps) and Open.
+5. or Run only - Mapit , and it will search with the last text you copied.

 # OR